lightbend/kalix-jvm-sdk/samples/java-spring-eventsourced-shopping-cart/README.md

 docker-compose up
 ```

-To start the application locally, the `exec-maven-plugin` is used.
+To start the application locally, the `spring-boot-maven-plugin` is used.
 Use the following command:

 ```shell
 mvn spring-boot:run